Frearson Brothers: History

 They had a shop in King William Street, then removed to North Terrace before 1894, then to Grenfell Street.

 Samuel caught an infection in 1884 while on a world cruise aboard the new steamer City of Rome.
 He never fully recovered, and died three years later.

 In the 1880s the printing shop was moved to Adam Street, Hindmarsh, and in 1888 was acquired by W. H. Burford & Sons.

 Septimus moved with his family to Western Australia in 1895, settling in Norseman, where he published the Norseman Pioneer, the first newspaper on the Dundas goldfields.
 He was elected mayor of Norseman in 1898.
 In 1914 he went to Dowerin to manage the farm of one of his sons, who was fighting overseas.
 When that son was killed, Frearson retired to Applecross, where he died.

 Robert was engaged in business in the city up to 1891, when he was sent by his brothers to Western Australia to represent Frearsons' Printing House in Perth.
 Eventually he took over the management of Frearsons Printing House in Adelaide, which position he held until the firm changed hands.
 He then went into the advertising and publishing business on his own account.
-As a young man Mr. Frearson was an active member of the Church of Christ at Grote street and Glenelg, and took a considerable interest in the Northern Territory, especially mining.
+As a young man Frearson was an active member of the Church of Christ at Grote Street and Glenelg, and took a considerable interest in the Northern Territory, especially mining.
 He died at his home in L'Estrange Street, Knoxville (modern-day Glenside or Glenunga), leaving a widow, four sons, and three daughters.

 Frearson's Printing House was still a going concern in 1962, with premises at 83 Sturt Street, Adelaide and 20a Adam Street, Hindmarsh, though it is likely the Frearson family by then had no interest in the business.